musienkoyuriy/ng2-modules-docs/ng2-datepicker-doc.md

 ### Example
 #
 # Localization
-Localize the date picker calendar language and format (English / Western formatting is the default).
-The date picker includes built-in support for languages that read right-to-left, such as Arabic and Hebrew.
+Localize the datepicker calendar language and format (English / Western formatting is the default).
+The datepicker includes built-in support for languages that read right-to-left, such as Arabic and Hebrew.
 Datepicker control supports localization by recognizing different regional options exposed from the browser and also supports validation.
 ### Example
 #
 # CSS Styling